 If you have a meat probe such as the iGrill 2 Meat Thermometer, insert it into the centre of the meat.

-The reason we cook the Weber Q roast pork on such a high temperature for a short time is to begin to get the skin to crackle quickly.
+The reason we cook the Weber Q roast pork at such a high temperature for a short time is to begin to get the skin to crackle quickly.

 If the temp is too low when putting in our meat, it will not have enough heat to crackle the skin.
 Instead, it will be soft and rubbery during the cooking process.